walt-id/waltid-identity/scripts/e2e/README.md

 **Android:**
 - Emulator running (or physical device connected via USB with ADB)
+- `adb reverse tcp:7500 tcp:7500` — the verifier2 service hardcodes `:7500` in its `response_uri`; this forwards the emulator's localhost:7500 to the host where the enterprise API runs
 - App installed (or use `--build` flag)
 - Ngrok workarounds patch applied (see below)